Nophinou/vitepress/Notes/Tools.md

 ## [Asset Forge](https://kenney.nl/tools/asset-forge)

 A basic 3D builder that comes with a variety of elementary blocks that you can dispose and apply simple modifications to very easily.
-Supports importing 3rd party models, great for building simple scenes if, like me, you don't know what you're doing.
+Supports importing 3rd party models, great for building simple scenes if, like me, you have absolutely no 3D skills.

 ## [Graphviz](https://graphviz.org/)